 Masking Masking of the unique subject ID was performed using Format-Preserving Encryption (FPE).
 This type of encryption creates an encrypted value that has the same length as the original ID.

 Generalization Reduce the precision of a field.

-For this specific project, the year of birth of subjects was first PHUSE date shifted then generalized to 3-year intervals.
-Table 1 summarizes the mapping of year of birth to generalized year of birth for values greater or equal to 1900.
+For this specific project, the age of subjects was generalized to 3-year intervals.
+Table 1 summarizes the mapping of age to generalized age for age greater or equal to 0 years.